The TCB Group was set up in January 2005, by music industry executive Steven Howard.

 In 2011 The TCB Group set up a joint venture heritage record label with EMI.
-The first two signings to this were the iconic Twiggy and the legendary Sir Bruce Forsyth.
+The two signings to this were the iconic Twiggy and the legendary Sir Bruce Forsyth.

 In addition, the entertainment marketing part of the business pioneers alternative brand marketing concepts and solutions.
 It has expertise in event management, talent and event production, sponsorship, licensing, celebrity access, music synchronization for advertising and film, media relations, and a successful music publishing company.